How To Validate Business Idea To Become 100% Sure That You Will Succeed?

 Validate Business Idea Google Trends - 2

 As you can see from the results, Chia seed oil is more popular than Chia seed powder.
-This result is an additional sign that there is a market for two products, but the demand for Chia seed oil is higher than for Chia seed powder.
+This result is an additional sign of a market for two products, but the demand for Chia seed oil is higher than for Chia seed powder.

-You can dig deeper by analyzing the interest by regions or cities or look at related rising queries.
+You can dig deeper by analyzing the interests of regions or cities or looking at related rising queries.

 We can continue our research for market validation of our business idea to produce products from Chia seeds.
-Let use the Google Keyword Planner tool to check some more details about our two most important keywords: Chia seed oil and Chia seed powder.
+Let’s use the Google Keyword Planner tool to research search volume and related terms about our two most important keywords: Chia seed oil and Chia seed powder.

 Go to Google Keyword Planner and search for new keywords using the phrase, website, or category.